 Draw out a logistics management plan

-Think about how you will get the right suppliers on board, the ones who are dependable, have high-quality products and materials, optimize inventory, meet delivery timelines, and are able to efficiently get product to you.
-Then, strategize how you will track and optimize inventory.
+Think about how you will get the right suppliers on board, the ones who are dependable, have high-quality products and materials, optimise inventory, meet delivery timelines, and are able to efficiently get product to you.
+Then, strategize how you will track and optimise inventory.

-From there, you will need to find ways to improve fulfillment accuracy and speed, whether it’s through better and more efficient storage systems, or better picking and packing processes.
+From there, you will need to find ways to improve fulfilment accuracy and speed, whether it’s through better and more efficient storage systems, or better picking and packing processes.

-Another thing to keep in mind is the carriers in your network.
+Another thing to keep in mind is the couriers in your network.
 Look at the different rates and services between USPS vs UPS vs FedEx, for instance.
-The right mix of carriers based on the type of shipping options you offer can help save costs.
+The right mix of couriers based on the type of shipping options you offer can help save costs.

-Also, keep in mind that there are plenty of regional parcel carriers that specialize in local last-mile delivery.
-You might need the minimum volume to work with them, otherwise you can outsource fulfillment and utilize the fulfillment company’s bulk rates and economies of scale.
+Also, keep in mind that there are plenty of regional parcel couriers that specialize in local last-mile delivery.
+You might need the minimum volume to work with them, otherwise you can outsource fulfilment and utilise the fulfilment company’s bulk rates and economies of scale.

 Location is also important.
 Many businesses start out by only shipping from one location (e.g., their home).
 But as your business grows, your customer reach will expand geographically.
 That’s the nature (and benefit) of ecommerce.

-“We sell flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfillment centers all over the US, facilitating a 2-3 day delivery time for any customer in the US.
+“We sell flammable goods that need to be shipped via ground, so ShipBob has been a great ally as they have fulfilment centres all over the US, facilitating a 2-3 day delivery time for any customer in the US.

 This is helpful especially when weather challenges happen; being able to have different locations to ship from allows for a more seamless supply chain.”